Bens De Luxe Delicatessen & Restaurant

+Bens had a longstanding and widely believed advertising slogan that claimed the restaurant had invented smoked meat, but this has been debunked by cultural historians.

 Former restaurant site and interior

-The restaurant was located at 990 De Maisonneuve Boulevard West on the southeast corner of the intersection with Metcalfe Street.
-A three-storey brown brick building, designed in 1950 by Charles Davis Goodman, who as well designed the Jewish General Hospital and the Laurentian Hotel.
-Bens had a rounded front corner facing, green awnings, large bay windows and a large illuminated wrap-around sign.
+The restaurant was located at 990 De Maisonneuve Boulevard West, on the southeast corner of the intersection with Metcalfe Street.
+The three-storey brown brick building was designed in 1950 by Charles Davis Goodman, who as well designed the Jewish General Hospital and the Laurentian Hotel.
+It was Bens third and final location, where it operated from 1949 until its closure 57 years later.
+The building had a rounded front corner facing, green awnings, large bay windows and a large illuminated wrap-around sign.
 The restaurant was on the ground floor and two upper floors were rented.
-This was Bens third location.

 The interior was seemingly unchanged through the years.
 Its columns and walls were painted in bright greens and yellows with chrome siding, it had a stainless steel edged counter with rows of chrome counter stools, and terrazzo floors, laminate wall covering, and a ceiling with indirect lighting coves.
 The chairs were bright yellow, orange and green.
 Walls were covered in photographs of celebrities who had dined at the restaurant; one spot was dubbed "Bens Wall of Fame".
 Bens employed only waiters, who wore a black bow tie and white buttoned shirt with black dress pants and shoes, along with a white waist apron.